diantonioandrea/misura/docs/docs.md

 def unpack(first: unit, targets: str = "") -> unit:
 ```

 The function `unpack` takes a misura.unit and an optional target symbol string and tries to unpack the specified derived units, raising a `UnpackError` should this fail.
+Leaving `targets` empty will unpack every derived unit.

 An example is: